tkwidmer/personal_site/_pages/leather/index.md

     <h3> Services </h3>
     <p>
+    I specialize in the care of both high shine and oil tanned boots as well as leather garments.
 In general the services I offer can be described as maintenance, care, and cosmetic improvement.
 If it's leather there's a good chance I can do <b>something</b> with it.
     </p>

     <h3> Booking </h3>